Discipline Graphics

 F/X Site menu, Discipline Graphics option

-or by typing DisciplineGraphics in the Command line
+or type DisciplineGraphics in the Command line

 The Discipline Graphics dialog box will open.